-Control Objective 6: Controls provide reasonable assurance that system-generated reports for taxes collected and remitted are complete and accurate.
-Provided by Keystone Collections Group Procedures Performed b McGladrey LLP у Control Test Performed Test Results 6.1 EIT Manager generates reports of tax activity.
-The reports are complete and are formatted to meet the PA Department of Community and Economic Development's (DCED's) report standards, CLGS-32-7 and CLGS 32-7A.
-Inspected the reports prepared by EIT Manager distributed to user entities on a monthly basis and verified that they followed the structure identified by CLGS-32-7 and CLGS 32-7A.
+Control Objective 5: Controls provide reasonable assurance that tax collections and remittances are reported completely and accurately.
+Provided by Keystone Collections Group Procedures Performed b McGladrey LLP py Control Test Performed Test Results 5.1 EIT Manager generates reports of tax activity.
+The reports are complete and are formatted to meet the PA Department of Community and Economic Development's (DCED's) report standards, CLGS-32-7, CLGS 32-7A, CLGS 32-7B and CLGS 32-7C.
+Inspected the reports prepared by EIT Manager distributed to user entities on a monthly basis and verified that they followed the structure identified by CLGS-32-7 and DCED CLGS-32-7A, as established by PA Act 32 of 2008.
 No exceptions noted.
-6.2 Automated output controls in EIT Manager generate reports for member and nonmember tax collection districts and include the following information: Inspected an automated report prepared by EIT Manager.
-Queried the EIT Manager database manually for each of the criteria identified.
-Totaled up the raw queries and verified that they matched the report produced by EIT Manager.
+5.2 Automated output controls in EIT Manager generate reports for member and nonmember tax collection districts and include the following information: Inspected an automated report prepared by EIT Manager.
+Queried the EIT Manager database manually for each of the criteria identified and verified that the data matched the reports produced by EIT Manager.
 No exceptions noted.
 The type of tax collected and processed, denoted by description and amount The type of nontax-related receipt collected, earned and processed, denoted by description and amount The type of tax distribution processed, denoted by description and amount The type of nontax-related disbursement processed, denoted by description and amount Cash reconciliation, denoted by description and amount

-Provided by Keystone Collections Group Procedures Performed by McGladrey LLP Control Test Performed Test Results 7.1 Annually, delinquent taxpayer accounts are identified during the Observed the retrieval of archived data files received from the PA DOR.
+Control Objective 6: Controls provide reasonable assurance that delinquent taxpayer accounts are identified during the PA Department of Revenue (PA DOR) reconciliation process.
+Provided by Keystone Collections Group Procedures Performed by McGladrey LLP Control Test Performed Test Results 6.1 Annually, delinquent taxpayer accounts are identified during the PA DOR reconciliation process.
+Observed the retrieval of archived data files received from the PA DOR used for reconciliation of the PA DOR census information to the EIT Manager system.
 No exceptions noted.
-PA DOR reconciliation process.
-Verified that PA DOR taxpayer information was properly imported into EIT Manager.
+PA DOR data is imported into EIT Manager and geocoding automatically determines local tax liability.
+Selected a test taxpayer record and verified that the PA DOR taxpayer information was properly imported into EIT Manager.
 No exceptions noted.
-Inspected the documentation of Keystone's request for DOR revenue records to be utilized during the PA DOR reconciliation process.
+Selected a test taxpayer record and looked up the taxpayer's TCD from the PA DOR website, and compared the result to the EIT Manager system to verify that EIT Manager is properly geocoding the record.
 No exceptions noted.
-7.2 The EIT Manager system flags delinquent accounts automatically upon completion of the PA DOR reconciliation process.
+6.2 The EIT Manager system flags delinquent accounts automatically upon completion of the PA DOR reconciliation process.
 Inspected the delinquent taxpayer information in EIT Manager and verified that the system identifies delinquent taxpayers automatically upon completion of the PA DOR reconciliation process.
 No exceptions noted.
-7.3 The audit department reviews system-flagged delinquent accounts and forwards the appropriate information to the legal department, which determines the process for legal filings.
+6.3 The audit department reviews system-flagged delinquent accounts and forwards the appropriate information to the legal department, which determines the process for legal filings.
 Inspected the EIT Manager Audit Module, which indicates delinquent taxpayer and resolution actions, and verified that the taxpayer was notified of delinquency and pending legal proceedings.
 No exceptions noted.